plsuwu/plsuwu/src/docs/writeups/mr_robot.md

 possible usernames: ['ELLIOT', 'Elliot', 'elliot']
 ```

-Manually trying any of these users returns the following error:
+After restarting the server, we can manually trying any of these users to validate that we didn't get random false positives:

 ```html
 <body id="error-page">